stryder-dev/flutter_platform_widgets/README.md

 # Changing / Checking Platform

 When importing `flutter_platform_widgets` you can check `isMaterial(context)` or `isCupertino(context)` to determine what style will be used.
 This is independent to `Platform.isAndroid` or `Platform.isIOS` from `'import 'dart:io'`

+You can call `platform(context)` to get the current platform.
+This is an enhancement on the existing `TargetPlatform` enum which now includes a value for web.

 See the example code for how this is used.